A Fable for Critics: Overview

 The plot of the book features the god Apollo in his form of Phoebus, god of poetry, sitting under a laurel tree.
 Having been sent a book of poems, he begins thinking aloud about the state of poetry.
 A critic joins the conversation and the two share observations on the writers of the day.
 Additionally, they compare European, particularly English, writers with those in the United States as well as the system of slavery.

 A Fable for Critics satirized many of the most important figures in American literature at the time, including Ralph Waldo Emerson and James Fenimore Cooper.
 Many of his harshest judgments were aimed at names that have not survived in posterity, including Nathaniel Parker Willis, Cornelius Mathews, Fitz-Greene Halleck, and John Neal.
-He gave ample praise to Charles Frederick Briggs and Lydia Maria Child, though he was friends with both and likely allowed his friendship to inflate his assessment of their talents.
-Of Edgar Allan Poe, he said he was "three-fifths genius ... and two-fifths sheer fudge".
+Nevertheless, he likely based his assessment of William Cullen Bryant on Neal's review in American Writers (1824–25).
+Lowell gave ample praise to Charles Frederick Briggs and Lydia Maria Child, though he was friends with both and likely allowed his friendship to inflate his assessment of their talents.
+He referred to Edgar Allan Poe as being "three-fifths genius ... and two-fifths sheer fudge".
 Lowell included himself as well, referring to himself as having difficulty determining the difference "'twixt singing and preaching".
 Many of the poetic portraits were balanced with praise, as in Halleck's: